A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 To properly store Nexium, please follow these guidelines:

-1. Store at room temperature: Keep Nexium at a temperature between 68°F (20°C) and 77°F (25°C).
+1. Store at room temperature: Keep capsules at a temperature between 68°F (20°C) and 77°F (25°C).

 2. Protect from moisture: Store the medication in a dry place.
 Keep the blister packs or bottles tightly closed to protect the tablets or capsules from moisture.

-3. Avoid extreme temperatures: Do not expose Nexium to excessive heat or cold.
+3. Avoid extreme temperatures: Do not expose Esomeprazole to excessive heat or cold.
 Avoid storing it in areas such as the bathroom or near the kitchen sink where it may be exposed to moisture or temperature fluctuations.

 4. Keep out of reach of children and pets: Store Nexium in a secure location, out of sight and reach of children and pets.
 The medication should only be accessed and used by the intended individual under proper supervision.